petersulyok/smfc/README.md

 - **Online (via the service):** if the `[Exporter]` section is enabled in the configuration (see [chapter 13.](https://github.com/petersulyok/smfc/tree/main?tab=readme-ov-file#13-remote-monitoring-http-exporter)), `smfc-client` fetches the `/snapshot` JSON from the running service.
 This is dramatically faster because it serves already-cached state and spawns no `ipmitool`/`smartctl` subprocesses (so it can never wake disks the daemon has put to sleep).
 - **Offline (standalone):** if the exporter is disabled, unreachable, or `--standalone` is given, `smfc-client` reads the BMC and disks directly via `ipmitool`/hwmon/`smartctl`.
 This path typically needs root, so run it with `sudo smfc-client -s`.

 The first lines of the output state which source was used: `source: smfc service (live snapshot)` online, or `source: ipmitool (smfc service is not reachable)` offline (it says "not reachable" rather than "not running" because offline mode is also reached when the exporter is simply disabled or `--standalone` is passed).
-The online report additionally shows the service `uptime` and annotates the fan-mode line with how many times FULL mode was re-enforced and how old the reading is; the offline report reads the IPMI fan mode live and warns if the BMC is not in FULL mode.
+The online report additionally shows the service `uptime` (verbose only) and annotates the fan-mode line with how many times FULL mode was re-enforced and how old the reading is; the offline report reads the IPMI fan mode live and warns if the BMC is not in FULL mode.

+The report has two modes:

+- **Default** is a compact summary: just enough to confirm "is smfc running and on the right hardware?" — the BMC's Product line + Fan mode, the Fan controllers table, and the live IPMI zone levels.
+- **`--verbose` (`-V`)** unfolds the full picture: the complete BMC fingerprint, the service uptime, and a per-controller block below the Fan controllers table showing the steering window (`[temp_min..temp_max]C → [level_min..level_max]%`), the active LUT (a `Curve:` line for controllers configured with `control_function=...`), the per-device temperatures, and the *Standby Guard* status folded into the HD block.

+When stdout is a terminal and `--no-color` is not set, the report is **colourised**:

+- Section headers (`BMC`, `Fan controllers`, `[CPU]`/`[HD]`/`[NVME]`/`[GPU]`, `IPMI zones (live)`) render in bold bright-blue.
+- Each `Temp` and `Level` cell is banded against the controller's own steering window: **DIM** below the floor (idle), **GREEN** in the lower 70 % (working), **YELLOW** in the upper 30 % (warm — fans ramping), **RED** at or above the ceiling (curve maxed out).
+The per-device temperatures inside the verbose `Device` list use the same banding against the parent controller's window — handy for spotting a single hot disk dragging the aggregate up.
+- HD per-disk state cells show `STANDBY` in dim grey and `ACTIVE` in green.
+- The fan-mode line shows `FULL` in green and any other mode in red, accompanied by a warning.

 #### 14.1.
 Command-line parameters